zmn-hamid/zmn-hamid/README.md

     I have a bunch of other bots and automation projects done with python
 - Visual artist: graphic designer, digital artist, collage artist, ...

+What am I:
+- Self-taught
+- A Fast Learner
-I'm self-taught, fast learner and animal lover :D
+- An animal enthusiast :D